schitresh/computer_science/operating_system/13_storage_management.md

   - Information in the file is processed in order, one record after the other
   - Most common and simplest access method
   - Read: It moves the pointer ahead by one
-  - Write: It allocates memoery and moves the pointer to the end of the file
+  - Write: It allocates memory and moves the pointer to the end of the file
   - Advantages
     - Less prone to data corruption as the data is written sequentially and not randomly
     - More efficient method for reading large files, as it only reads the required data